Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: Numerical Results

 \begin{theorem} Let \Cref{alg:greedy_thresholds} return $\vec{\mu}$ of length $L$.
 Then, $\vec{\mu}$ is a feasible solution to $\mathbf{P}(M,r)$ for $M\leq \mu_L$. \end{theorem}

-While the analytical bounds in \Cref{thm:multilevel-impossibility,thm:multilevel-legup}(2) provide a guarantee of feasibility, \Cref{alg:greedy_thresholds} serves as an efficient numerical tool to identify the specific feasible sequence, especially when $\delta = 0$ and \Cref{thm:multilevel-legup} does not apply.
+While the analytical bounds in \Cref{thm:multilevel-impossibility,thm:multilevel-legup}(2) guarantee feasibility, \Cref{alg:greedy_thresholds} provides an efficient numerical tool, consistently recovering a feasible sequence, especially when $\delta = 0$ and \Cref{thm:multilevel-legup} does not apply.
 In practice, the search algorithm consistently recovers a feasible sequence whenever the problem parameters satisfy the sufficiency conditions derived in \Cref{sec:multilevel}.

 \Cref{thm:greedy_alg} enables a complementary analysis of the theoretical results established in \Cref{sec:multilevel}.
 In \Cref{app:ablation,app:param-sensitivity}, we use this greedy heuristic to assess how problem parameters affect the highest threshold of a feasible sequence.
 Our results indicate that higher retention rates ($\gamma$) and agent farsightedness ($\beta$) can expand the range of incentivizable attributes (i.e., the range of $M$), allowing the principal to induce a significantly higher attribute from the agent (see \Cref{fig:appendix_sensitivity_ablation,fig:exp_2_heatmaps}).
 Furthermore, \Cref{app:max-attr} empirically validates the bound in \Cref{prop:two-level-impossibility}, demonstrating a sharp phase transition where incentivizability vanishes if the gaming cost falls below the critical threshold $(1-\beta\gamma)c^+$ (see \Cref{fig:exp_4}).